robert-hh/wm8960/readme.md

 If set to True, a Mono mix is sent to the left and right output channel.
 This is different from enabling module_mono_mix, which enables output 3.

+### alc_mode(channel, mode=alc_mode)

+Enables or disables ALC mode.
+Parameters are:

+**channel** Enable and set the channel for ALC.
+The parameter values are:

+  - alc_off:   Switch ALC off
+  - als_right:  Use the right input channel
+  - alc_left:   Use the left input channel
+  - alc_stereo: Use both input channels.

+**mode** Set the ALC mode.
+Input values are

+  - alc_mode:   act as ALC
+  - alc_limiter: act as limiter.

+### alc_gain(target=-12, max_gain=30, min_gain=-17.25, noise_gate=-78)

+Set the target level, highest and lowest gain levels and the noise gate as dB level.
+Permitted ranges are:

+- target: -22.5 to -1.5 dB
+- max_gain: -12 to 30 dB
+- min_gain: -17 to 25 dB
+- noise_gate: -78 to -30 dB

+Excess values are limited to the permitted ranges.
+A value of -78 or less for **noise_gate** disables the noise gate function.

+### alc_time(attack=24, decay=192, hold=0)

+Set the dynamic characteristic of ALC.
+The times are given as ms values.
+Permitted ranges are:

+- attack: 6 to 6140
+- decay: 24 to 24580
+- hold: 0 to 43000

+Excess values are limited within the permitted ranges.

 ### deinit()

 Disable all modules.